Directory integration between Azure MFA Server and Active Directory

 Once a synchronization item record has been removed, it cannot be recovered.
 You will need to add the synchronization item record again if you deleted it by mistake.

 The synchronization item or synchronization items have been removed from Multi-Factor Auth Server.
 The Multi-Factor Auth Server service will no longer process the synchronization items.

 The Move Up and Move Down buttons allow the administrator to change the order of the synchronization items.
 The order is important since the same user may be a member of more than one synchronization item (e.g. a container and a security group).
 The settings applied to the user during synchronization will come from the first synchronization item in the list to which the user is associated.
 Therefore, the synchronization items should be put in priority order.

 A full synchronization should be performed after removing synchronization items.
 A full synchronization should be performed after ordering synchronization items.
-Click the Synchronize Now button to perform a full synchronization.
+Click Synchronize Now to perform a full synchronization.

 Multi-Factor Auth Servers

 Additional Multi-Factor Auth Servers may be set up to serve as a backup RADIUS proxy, LDAP proxy, or for IIS Authentication.
-The Synchronization configuration will be shared among all of the agents.
+The Synchronization configuration is shared among all the agents.
 However, only one of these agents may have the Multi-Factor Auth Server service running.
 This tab allows you to select the Multi-Factor Auth Server that should be enabled for synchronization.